babadofar/grandma/README.md

-This repo holds some ...helm charts.
+This repo holds   ...helm charts.